Identifiability of Deep Polynomial Neural Networks: Main results

-These results allow us to derive identifiability conditions for hPNNs using the link between 2-layer hPNNs and partially symmetric tensor decompositions and their generic uniqueness based on classical Kruskal-type conditions.
-We use the following sufficiend condition.
+\Cref{thm:localization_theorem} allows us to derive identifiability conditions for hPNNs using the link between 2-layer hPNNs and partially symmetric tensor decompositions and their generic uniqueness based on classical Kruskal-type conditions.
+We use the following sufficient condition for the identifiability of shallow networks.